WebAssembly/threads/proposals/threads/Overview.md

 1. Let `result` be [`Atomics.notify`][](`int32array`, `address`, `fcount`).
 1. Return `result` converted to an `i32`.

+## Fence operator

+The fence operator, `atomic.fence`, takes no operands, and returns nothing.
+It is intended to preserve the synchronization guarantees of the [fence operators of higher-level languages](https://en.cppreference.com/w/cpp/atomic/atomic_thread_fence).

+Unlike other atomic operators, `atomic.fence` does not target a particular linear memory.
+It may occur in modules which declare no memory, or a non-shared memory, without causing a validation error.

 ## [JavaScript API][] changes

 ### `WebAssembly.Memory` Constructor